Laundry Room Storage Solutions

 In the Bag

 Gather each family member's socks and underwear in a separate mesh bag, then send the whole bag through the washer and dryer.
 When the cycle ends, each person can grab his or her bag to sort and put away.
+Use hooks to hang the bags, and attach a label to indicate whether the contents are clean or dirty to keep the laundry system going smoothly.

 9 of 18